vasilakisfil/Introspected-REST/README.md

 ### 12.6.
 API directories
 Another trend for APIs is to register them  in an online service, called API dictionary and possible push there the API documentation as well.
 We feel that this is not a very helpful structure.
 APIs should be discoverable by themselves without using centralized services.
-The API's [conceptual root url](#935-api-bootstraping) should provide everyhing that is needed, and using already published protocols like [WebFinger](https://tools.ietf.org/html/rfc7033), which builds upon [Well-Known Uniform Resource Identifiers RFC](https://www.rfc-editor.org/rfc/rfc5785.txt) and can give API information for client bootstraping.
+The API's [conceptual root url](#935-api-bootstraping) should provide everything that is needed, and using already published protocols like [WebFinger](https://tools.ietf.org/html/rfc7033), which builds upon [Well-Known Uniform Resource Identifiers RFC](https://www.rfc-editor.org/rfc/rfc5785.txt) and can give API information for client bootstraping.